The obstacles to UFC fighters’ unionisationJacob Debets

 - When can a club oblige a player to undertake an individual training plan?
 A review of the Sebino Plaku case

 About the Author

 Jacob is a freelance writer and recent JD graduate from Melbourne Law School.
 He will be commencing as a trainee lawyer in 2019 for Arnold Bloch Leibler, in their Workplace Advisory team.
 In the interim, he is working on a book analysing the economic relationship between the UFC and its athletes, as well as academic papers on the influence of technology on legal education, and the labour dimensions of the "gig economy".
-He is a regular contributor to MMA publication Fight News Australia.
+You can view more of his writing at jacobdebets.com.